ausdigital/ausdigital-syn-json/docs/2.0/index.md

 ### CCTS IdentifierType

-The JSON code-lists specification SHALL maintain normative code-list of unique short names (eg "ABN") for each identifier category (eg party), thereby allowing a XML code type to map to a simple name-value pair in JSON.
+The JSON Code Lists specification SHALL maintain normative code-list of unique short names (eg "ABN") for each identifier category (eg party), thereby allowing a XML code type to map to a simple name-value pair in JSON.

 Therefore the UBL XML